Dream Decks

 Add interest to your deck by creating different levels.
 To enhance the effect and eliminate tripping hazards, add outdoor lighting to each level.

-Here's a hint: You don't need a deck this tall to create drama -- even a foot or two of height difference from a built-in planter or two can bring your deck from everyday to exciting.
+Here's a hint: You don't need a tall deck to create drama -- even a foot or two of height difference from a built-in planter can bring your deck from expected to extraordinary.

 Add Architectural Elements

-Use a pretty pergola or other architectural accent to dress up your deck.
-This white pergola, for example, makes a great focal point and provides shade and cover for a grilling area.
+Dress up your deck with a pretty pergola or other architectural accent.
+This pergola, for example, creates a stunning focal point overhead and provides shade that shields a handy outdoor cooking area.

-Enjoy a peaceful getaway by tucking your deck in a secluded corner of your yard.
+Enjoy a peaceful getaway by tucking your deck into a secluded corner of the yard.
 After all, there's no rule that says your deck has to be attached to your house.

 Here's a hint: Place your deck in a private spot to make it more of a sanctuary.
 Flowering vines, such as wisteria, can help create intimacy, as can a simple pergola.